How The CORONAVIRUS (COVID-19) Is Affecting Me & The Whole Self-Publishing Industry

 We’re being identified and asked where we’re going by the authorities.
 The lockdown is supposed to last for fifteen days.
 I severely doubt it.
 My friends in Germany said they’ll be under lockdown until the end of April.
 Some of us have to spend this time all alone and far away from our families.

 Everyone in Spain is joking about the absence of toilet paper.
-Because it’s a thing and I saw it with my own two eyes: the Spanish president sending a reassuring message that THERE IS ENOUGH FOR EVERYBODY and THERE’S NO NEED TO SHOP FOR THE APOCALYPSE, yet supermarket shelves told a different story.
+Because it’s a thing and I saw it with my own two eyes: the Spanish president sending a reassuring message that THERE IS ENOUGH TP FOR EVERYBODY and THERE’S NO NEED TO SHOP FOR THE APOCALYPSE, yet supermarket shelves tell a different story.

 This is how it really looks.
 But every single night at 8pm and 10pm people join in a collective clap from their balconies.